Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Attack Vectors in AID systems

 \subsubsection{Manipulation of Data}

-Attackers can manipulate wirelessly transmitted data, such as CGM readings or controller commands, to mislead the control algorithm or insulin pumps to issue incorrect insulin delivery.
-Data manipulation can occur through the following attack vectors: \begin{itemize} \item Replay Attacks: These attacks involve intercepting and replaying legitimate data packets to manipulate insulin delivery \cite{7}.
-This type of attack is relatively simple to launch as it does not require device access and message decryption.
-Once the attacker gains access to the device (e.g., access the PIN), they can craft forged data packets to be accepted by the device \cite{1}, enabling bias injection and false data injection attacks. \end{itemize}
+Attackers can manipulate wirelessly transmitted data, such as CGM readings or controller commands, to mislead the control algorithm or insulin pumps into issuing incorrect insulin delivery.
+Data manipulation can occur through the following attack vectors: \begin{itemize} \item Replay attacks: These attacks involve intercepting and replaying legitimate data packets to manipulate insulin delivery \cite{7}\cite{142}.
+This type of attack is possible when systems lack freshness checks or authentication, and attackers can observe and record communications.
+It does not require device access or message decryption. \end{itemize}

+Once the attacker gains access to the device (e.g., by accessing the PIN) and decrypts the message, they can craft forged data packets to be accepted by the device \cite{1}, enabling bias injection and false data injection attacks.

 \begin{itemize} \item Bias Injection Attacks: In this attack, the attacker skews sensor readings by injecting a bias \cite{42}.
-By making subtle, consistent changes, the attacker can cause the system to under or over-deliver insulin without needing extensive knowledge of the patient model or system operations.
+By making subtle, consistent changes, the attacker can cause the system to under- or over-deliver insulin without needing extensive knowledge of the patient model or system operations.
 They can be difficult to detect due to their subtlety and correlation with the original data \cite{43}. \end{itemize}

-\begin{itemize} \item False Data Injection Attacks (FDIA): FDIA could be categorized into random and targeted types.
-Random FDIA introduces arbitrary interference in the input data.
-Experiments in \cite{44} showed that such attacks can cause outputs of ML-based glucose prediction models to change 10-20 mg/dL.
-This type is easier to detect through sequential change detection systems.
-In contrast, targeted FDIA synthesize precise input values to evade alarm and cause targeted harm to patients.
-Launching such attacks requires knowledge of the model's architecture and parameters, but this information is often detailed in documentation.
-Kashyap et al. \cite{44} formulated this attack as an optimization problem, demonstrating that an effective targeted FDIA with minimal, hard-to-detect perturbations can be computed within 60 milliseconds.
+\begin{itemize} \item False Data Injection Attacks (FDIA): FDIA refers to an adversary deliberately manipulating measurement or communication data to affect system state estimation or control decisions.
+They can be broadly categorised into random and targeted types, depending on how the data is forged.
+Random FDIA introduces arbitrary perturbations into input data.
+Experiments in \cite{44} showed that such attacks can shift the outputs of deep learning (DL) based glucose prediction models by 10-20 mg/dL under different scenarios.
+These attacks are generally easier to detect using sequential change detection techniques.